lakmalfdo/sudoku_solver_python/README.md

 3. Modify the solver to meet your specific needs.
 Add new features, enhance the solving algorithm, or adapt the code for unique requirements.
 This project serves as a testament to the flexibility and modularity of Python code.

-Enjoy using and customizing the Sudoku Solver and let it serve as an illustration of my Python programming skills and my dedication to creating well-structured, functional solutions.
-Happy coding!
+Enjoy using Sudoku Solver, and feel free to modify it as you see fit.
+Have fun!